 Implants shift and wear over time due to the natural movement of your body.
-Larger implants and therefore heavier implants are more likely to drop with time.
-Pregnancy, breast feeding and weight changes will all influence the position of the implants.
+Larger implants and therefore, heavier implants, are more likely to drop with time.
+Pregnancy, breastfeeding and weight changes will all influence the position of the implants.
 This means you will have to replace your implants at least once if you want them for life.
 You should always ensure you visit a plastic surgeon who uses top quality products.

-Can you breastfeed after breast augmentation?
+Can I breastfeed after breast augmentation?

-It is possible to breastfeed after breast augmentation.
-The type of surgery and in particular the incisions used for your surgery can impact your ability to breastfeed.
-The implants are positioned behind the breast and should not effect breast function.
-However, you won’t know if it’s possible until you try.
-And this is something you must consider prior to surgery.
+This is something you must consider prior to surgery.
 If you are planning on having children, you need to weigh up the possibility you won’t be able to breastfeed your child.

 - you are healthy